How to Become a Dialysis Nurse

 Some experienced dialysis nurses transition into nephrology case management.
 In this role, they provide patient advocacy and ensure continuity of care for patients living with kidney disease.

 Dialysis nurses can increase their earning potential by completing an advanced degree, holding a specialty certification or working in a supervisory role.
-Dialysis nurses who work in private industry (pharmaceutical companies, for example) usually earn more than their counterparts at hospitals and clinics.
+Dialysis nurses who work in outpatient care facilities and hospitals usually earn more than their counterparts in private doctors' offices.

-Employment of registered nurses (including dialysis nurses) is expected to grow by 26% between 2010 - 2020, according to the US Bureau of Labor Statistics.
-This is largely due to the aging of the baby boomer generation, which is expected to increase the demand for all types of healthcare services in the next few decades.
+Employment of registered nurses (including dialysis nurses) is expected to grow by 16% between 2014 and 2024, according to the US Bureau of Labor Statistics.
+This above-average growth is largely due to the aging of the baby boomer generation, which is expected to increase the demand for all types of healthcare services in the next few decades.
 Because older people are more likely to suffer from kidney failure, the number of people undergoing dialysis is expected to rise.

 Demand will be greatest for dialysis nurses who: